potassco/clorm/README.rst

     instance = DB(drivers + items)

-The ``Driver`` and ``Item`` constructors require named parameters that match the declared field names; you cannot use "normal" Python list arguments.
+The ``Driver`` and ``Item`` constructors require named parameters that match the declared term names; you cannot use "normal" Python list arguments.

 Now, the facts can now be added to the control object and the combined ASP program grounded.